A new approach to rational stable parametrized homotopy theory: Appendix: spectra in (retractive) model categories

 In what follows, given two pairs of adjoint functors $P\dashv Q$ and $P'\dashv Q'$ and a natural transformation $\eta\colon P\to P'$ (respec. $\eta\colon Q'\to Q$) we denote by $\eta=\tau^{\scriptscriptstyle\vee}\colon Q'\to Q$ (respec. $\tau=\eta^{\scriptscriptstyle\vee}\colon P\to P'$) its adjoint or dual natural transformation.

 \begin{rem} It is well known that $(\tau^{\scriptscriptstyle\vee})^{\scriptscriptstyle\vee}=\tau$ and that $\tau$ consists of isomorphisms if and only if $\eta$ does.
 As a consequence, recall from \cite[Cor.~1.4.1(b)]{ho0}, that if adjunctions in question are Quillen pairs, then $\tau_a$ is a weak equivalence for any cofibrant object $a$ if and only if $\eta_b$ is a weak equivalence for any fibrant object $b$.
 Indeed, if $\tau$ has this property, it induces an isomorphism in the homotopy category.
-Consequently, by adjunction, the same holds for $\eta$, and therefore $\eta$ is a weak equivalence on fibrant objects. \end{rem}
+Consequently, by adjunction, $\eta$ induces an isomorphism in the homotopy category and is therefore a weak equivalence on fibrant objects. \end{rem}